 Pro tip: I have seen the API not work on just a couple of contacts out of nearly 1,000 registrations so that the unique join code field is blank.
 If this makes you nervous, use the Zoom emails.
 Another option is to make the default value of the Webinar Join Link be something like: “ERROR—your join link could not load.
 Please contact us ASAP.”

-6. Create your email invitation
+7. Create your email invitation.

 You can now create a promotional email in HubSpot with your branding to invite people to the webinar.
 Simply include a link to your landing page, and you are good to go.

 To see who has registered for the webinar, simply create a Smart List in HubSpot with the criteria of anyone who filled out the form on your landing page.
-Use this list to exclude people from future webinar email promotions (since they already signed up).
+Use this list to exclude people from future webinar email promotions (because they already signed up).

-8. Conduct the webinar using Zoom
+9. Conduct the webinar using Zoom.

 You’ll need to log back into Zoom in order to start the webinar on the day of the event.
 Zoom has most of the features you’d expect in terms of Q&A, polling, panelists, and so on.
 Learn more about Zoom webinars here.
 (P.S.
 Zoom has an option to livestream your webinar on Facebook!)

-10. Follow-up email and recording
+11. Follow-up email and recording

 You recorded your awesome webinar, right?
-If so, you’ll want to make that recording available on a thank you page and make a new landing page (or modify the old registration page) to access the recording.
+If so, you’ll want to make that recording available on a thank you page and make a new landing page (or modify the old registration page) to let people access the recording.

 And don’t forget to set up a lead nurture stream for the leads your salespeople say need a bit more nurturing!

 Whether you’re using Zoom, GoToWebinar, or BrightTALK, webinars should be a key component of your content marketing strategy.
 Getting the logistics working is just one aspect.
-Make sure your event is an attraction magnet by determining the right topic(s) for your event.
-Then you’ll have all the pieces needed for a successful event!
+Make sure your event is an attraction magnet by determining the right topic(s) for your webinar.
+Then you’ll have all the pieces needed for a successful virtual event!